[Fukushima Prefecture] What is Aizu's New Year's dish "Kozuyu"? Local flavors born of hospitality

 Link: Ministry of Agriculture, Forestry and Fisheries "Our Local Cuisine" - Kozuyu

-History of Kozuyu
+The history of Kozuyu

-``Kozuyu'' is a dish filled with hospitality.
+"Kozuyu" is a dish made with hospitality in mind

-How to make kozuyu
+How to make Kozuyu

 Preparation of Kozuyu